Dublin: Middle Ages

 Dublin was the heart of the area known as the Pale, a narrow strip of English settlement along the eastern coast, under the control of the English Crown.
-The Tudor conquest of Ireland in the 16th century spelt a new era for Dublin, with the city enjoying a renewed prominence as the centre of administrative rule in Ireland where English control and settlement had become much more extensive.
+The Tudor conquest of Ireland in the 16th century marked a new era for Dublin, with the city enjoying a renewed prominence as the centre of administrative rule in Ireland, where English control and settlement had become much more extensive.
 Determined to make Dublin a Protestant city, Queen Elizabeth I established Trinity College in 1592 as a solely Protestant university and ordered that the Catholic St. Patrick's and Christ Church cathedrals be converted to the Protestant church.
 The earliest map of the city of Dublin is John Speed's Map of Dublin (1610).

 The city had a population of 21,000 in 1640 before a plague from 1649 to 1651 wiped out almost half of the inhabitants.
-However, the city prospered again soon after as a result of the wool and linen trade with England and reached a population of over 50,000 in 1700.
+However, the city prospered again soon after, thanks to the wool and linen trade with England, and reached a population of over 50,000 by 1700.
 By 1698 the manufacture of wool employed 12,000 people.

 Early modern

 Henrietta Street, developed in the 1720s, is the earliest Georgian street in Dublin.

-As the city continued to prosper during the 18th century, Georgian Dublin became, for a short period, the second-largest city of the British Empire and the fifth largest city in Europe, with the population exceeding 130,000.
-While some medieval streets and layouts (including the areas around Temple Bar, Aungier Street, Capel Street and Thomas Street) were less affected by the wave of Georgian reconstruction, much of Dublin's architecture and layout dates from this period.
+As the city continued to prosper during the 18th century, Georgian Dublin became, for a short period, the second-largest city of the British Empire and the fifth-largest city in Europe, with a population exceeding 130,000.
+In comparison, some medieval streets and layouts (including the areas around Temple Bar, Aungier Street, Capel Street, and Thomas Street) were less affected by the wave of Georgian reconstruction, and much of Dublin's architecture and layout dates from this period.

-Dublin grew even more dramatically during the 18th century, with the construction of many new districts and buildings, such as Merrion Square, Parliament House and the Royal Exchange.
-The Wide Streets Commission was established in 1757 at the request of Dublin Corporation to govern architectural standards on the layout of streets, bridges and buildings.
+Dublin grew even more dramatically during the 18th century, with the construction of many new districts and buildings, such as Merrion Square, Parliament House, and the Royal Exchange.
+The Wide Streets Commission was established in 1757 at the request of Dublin Corporation to govern architectural standards on the layout of streets, bridges, and buildings.
 In 1759, the Guinness brewery was founded, and would eventually grow to become the largest brewery in the world and the largest employer in Dublin.
 During the 1700s, linen was not subject to the same trade restrictions with England as wool, and became the most important Irish export.
-Over 1.5 million yards of linen was exported from Ireland in 1710, rising to almost 19 million yards by 1779.
+Over 1.5 million yards of linen were exported from Ireland in 1710, rising to almost 19 million yards by 1779.